localstack/docs/content/en/user-guide/aws/cognito/index.md

 - [Running Cognito authentication and user pools locally](https://github.com/localstack/localstack-pro-samples/tree/master/cognito-jwt)
 - [Serverless Container-based APIs with ECS & API Gateway](https://github.com/localstack/serverless-api-ecs-apigateway-sample)
 - [Step-up Authentication using Cognito](https://github.com/localstack/step-up-auth-sample)

+## Limitations

+By default, LocalStack's Cognito does not send actual email messages.
+However, if you wish to enable this feature, you will need to provide an email address and configure the corresponding SMTP settings.
+The instructions on configuring the connection parameters of your SMTP server can be found in the [Configuration]({{< ref "configuration#emails" >}}) guide to allow your local Cognito environment to send email notifications.